-- (1) any provision of this chapter against the Federal Trade Commission, the United States Attorney General, or the chief legal officer of any State for acting or failing to act in an official capacity; - (2) subsection (d) of this section against a State or political subdivision of a State, or any agency or instrumentality thereof; or - (3) section 6307b of this title against a boxer acting in his capacity as a boxer. - [1] So in original.
+- (1) any provision of this chapter against the Federal Trace Commission, the United States Attorney General, or the chief legal officer of any State for acting or failing to act in an official capacity; - (2) subsection (d) of this section against a State of on of a State, or any agency or instrumentality thereof; or - (3) section 6307b of this title against - [1] So in original.
 Section 6307a does not contain a subsec. (b).

-§ 6310.
-Notification of supervising boxing commission
+§ 63107 Notification of supervising boxing commission